-Our income tax provision was \$15.1 million for the three months ended March 31, 2022 compared to our income tax provision of \$10.6 million for the three months ended March 31, 2021.
-Our estimated effective income tax rate was 32.9% and 37.6% for the three months ended March 31, 2022 and 2021, respectively.
+Our income tax provision was \$32.8 million for the three months ended March 31, 2022 compared to our income tax provision of \$22.1 million for the three months ended March 31, 2021.
+Our estimated effective income tax rate was 26.9% and 22.2% for the three months ended March 31, 2022 and 2021, respectively.
 The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended March 31, 2022 were primarily due to excluded foreign losses where the Company carries a full valuation allowance and the impact of state and local taxes.
-The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended March 31, 2021 were primarily due to excluded foreign losses where the Company carries a full valuation allowance.
+The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended March 31, 2021 were primarily due to excluded foreign losses where the Company carries a full valuation allowance and by the change in net unrealized gains that are capital in nature.